Skilled Lawyer Defending Your Assault And/Or Battery Charge

 Simple Battery

-Simple assault carries up to 60 days in jail and/or 6 months’ probation, and a $500 fine.
-A Battery carries up to 1 year in jail and/or 1-year probation, and a $1,000 fine.
+Simple assault carries up to 60 days in jail and/or six months’ probation, and a $500 fine.
+A battery carries up to one year in jail and/or a one-year probation, and a $1,000 fine.

 • Lack of intent